marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Linting**: Automatic checking of code for ‘style issues’ or errors, underlining them in red.
 Flake8 is the linter used in this course.
 Linting will not only flag up mistakes, but will also flag up ways in which your code isn’t quite laid out according to standards.
 These might (will!) all seem like very minor issues, but consistently laid out code really is easier for other people to read, so try to follow these rules.

 **List**: A simple type of *container* class.
 See syntax section for details of Python lists.

+**Matplotlib**:  A very commonly used graphing/plotting/charting package for python, with support for pretty well any type of graph you would ever want to produce.
+It’s also pretty easy to use, though not without its little quirks.
+See [matplotlib section](matplotlib.md) and also [matplotlib functions](matplotlib_functions.md).

 **Method**: a function provided as part of a class, intended to work on the data of that class.
 For instance, capitalize() is a method of the Python str class – it returns a version of the string with an initial capital letter.